jgolebiowski/graphAttack/README.md

 Computational graph library for machine learning.
 The main point is to combine mathematical operation together to form a workflow of choice.
 The graph takes care of evaluating the gradient of all the inputs to ease up setting up the minimizer.

 I have aimed for the library to be simple and transparent so that it would be easy to understand and modify to fit individual needs.
-Performance was not the main objective as there are plenty of fast alternatives; the aim was smaller, educational models.
+The performance was not the primary objective as there are plenty of fast alternatives; the aim was smaller, educational models.

 All feedback and ideas for improvement welcome.